The Kinks discography

-The Kinks, an English rock band, were active for over three decades, from 1963 to 1996, releasing 26 studio albums and four live albums.
+The Kinks, an English rock band, were active for over three decades, from 1963 to 1996, releasing 26 studio albums and five live albums.
 The first two albums are differently released in the UK and the US, partly due to the difference in popularity of the extended play format (the UK market liked it, the US market did not, so US albums had the EP releases bundled onto them), and partly due to the US albums including the hit singles, and the UK albums not; after The Kink Kontroversy in 1965 the albums were the same.
 Between 100 and 200 compilation albums have been released worldwide.

 Their hit singles included three UK number-one singles, starting in 1964 with "You Really Got Me"; plus 18 top-40 singles in the 1960s alone and further top-40 hits in the 1970s and 1980s.
 The Kinks had five top-10 singles on the US Billboard chart.
 Nine of their albums charted in the top 40.
 In the UK, the group had 17 top-20 singles and five top-10 albums.
 The RIAA has certified four of the Kinks' albums as gold records.
 The Kinks Greatest Hits!, released in 1966, was certified gold for sales totaling of one million dollars on 28 November 1968—six days after the release of The Kinks Are the Village Green Preservation Society, which failed to chart worldwide.
 The group would not receive another gold record award until 1979's Low Budget.
 The 1980 live album One for the Road was certified gold on 8 December 1980.
 Give the People What They Want, released in 1981, received its certification on 25 January 1982, for sales of 500,000 copies.
 ASCAP, the performing-rights group, presented the Kinks with an award for "One of the Most-Played Songs of 1983" for the hit single "Come Dancing".